Using Cash Flow Analysis to Value Stocks vs. P/E

 Free cash flow is a refinement of cash flow that goes a step further and adds in one-time expense capital expenses, dividend payments, and other non-occurring charges back to cash flow.
 The result is how much cash the company generated in the previous 12 months.
 Divide the current price by the free cash flow per share and the result describes the value the market places on the company’s ability to generate cash.

-Like the P/E, both these cash flow ratios suggest where the market values the company.
-Lower numbers relative to a company's industry and sector suggest that the market has undervalued its stock.
-Higher numbers than its industry and sector might mean that the market has overvalued the stock.
+Like the P/E ratio, both these cash flow ratios may imply where the markets value a specific company.
+Lower numbers relative to a company's industry and sector suggest the market has undervalued its stock, or the market may perceive that cashflow as unsustainable in the long run.
+Conversely, higher numbers than its industry and sector might mean the market has either overvalued the shares or that the market anticipates a future increase in those cashflows.

 Thankfully, you don’t have to do all these calculations yourself.
 Many websites include these valuation numbers for your consideration, including Reuters.com.
 Their detailed quotes offer both cash flow ratios.
 Just enter a stock in the quote box on the top bar if you use Reuters, then click on “Ratios” in the left column links.